mevdschee/type-clipboard.sh/README.md

 When you run the script for the first time, it will check for these dependencies and suggest how to install them if they are missing.

-*) Examples: Cinnamon, XFCE, MATE, LXQt or Budgie (not GNOME or KDE Plasma, as those are Wayland based)
+*) Examples of X11 based desktop environments: Cinnamon, XFCE, MATE, LXQt or Budgie.
+Note that GNOME and KDE Plasma are Wayland based.

 ## Usage